6 Min Read | February 14, 2020

 How Do Savings Bonds Work?

-Learn what U.S. savings bonds are, why they’re considered a safe investment, and the unique qualities that separate savings bonds from other long-term savings options.
+Learn what U.S. savings bonds are, why they’re considered a safe investment, and what your options are with this long-term investment.

 At-A-Glance

-Saving bonds are extremely low-risk investments because they’re backed by the U.S. government.
+Saving bonds are considered to be low-risk investments because they’re backed by the U.S. government.

-There are two types of savings bonds – Series EE and Series I – and the interest rates for each work in different ways.
+There are different types of savings bonds, and the interest rates for each work in different ways.
 Understanding how they work can help you decide which bond, if any, is right for you.

 Depending on the savings bond you choose, you could double your investment – as long as you hold it for at least 20 years.

 If you’re like me, what you know about U.S. savings bonds is that they’re those weird paper certificates your grandparents used to give you on your birthday – if you’ve even heard of them.
-But here’s a surprise: Because of a quirk in how certain savings bonds work, they could earn you slightly more than 3.5% a year in interest, if you hold them for the long term.
-In a world where bank savings accounts offer 0.1% or so, and even high-yield savings accounts are at around 1–2%, that’s a sweet deal.
+But here’s a surprise: As of 2023, certain bonds will earn an annual fixed rate of 2.50%, while others will earn a composite rate of 4.30% they could earn you slightly more than 3.5% a year in interest, if you hold them for the long term.1

 This article outlines information to help you decide whether savings bonds are a good investment for you, including:

-What Are the Two Types of Savings Bonds & Their Interest Rates?
+What Are the Two Types of Savings Bonds?

-- Series I: These bonds earn a variable interest rate tied to inflation, and there is no doubling promise.
-Instead, Series I bond interest rates include two components: a fixed rate for the life of the bond, plus a variable component that rises and falls depending on the inflation rate, and is updated twice a year.4
+These bonds earn a variable interest rate tied to inflation, and there is no doubling promise.
+Instead, Series I bond interest rates include two components: a fixed rate for the life of the bond, plus a variable component that rises and falls depending on the inflation rate and is updated twice a year.3

 Both bonds stop earning interest after 30 years.